astorath/terraform-website/content/source/docs/enterprise/run/cli.html.md

     Remote `terraform apply` is for workspaces without a linked VCS repository.
 It replaces the VCS-driven workflow with a more traditional CLI workflow.

-To supplement these remote operations, you can also use the optional [TFE CLI tool][tfe-cli], which is a flexible CLI interface to Terraform Enterprise's API.
-This tool isn’t required for initiating runs, but it can be useful for editing variables and workspace settings from your terminal.
-Downloads and documentation for the TFE CLI tool are [available at its GitHub repository][tfe-cli].
+To supplement these remote operations, you can also use the optional [Terraform Enterprise Provider](https://www.terraform.io/docs/providers/tfe/index.html).
+This provider is used to interact with the resources supported by [Terraform Cloud](https://app.terraform.io/signup) and private instances of Terraform Enterprise.
+It can be useful for editing variables and workspace settings through the terraform CLI.

 ## Remote Backend Configuration